acharyaarish/acharyaarish/README.md

 ## 🌱 About Me

 Hey!
-I'm **Arish**, a frontend dev who went from solving IT glitches to sculpting clean, joyful UIs with React and friends.
+I'm **Arish**, a frontend dev on the making who went from solving IT glitches to sculpting clean, joyful UIs with React and friends.
 Inspired by mountains, rivers, and clean CSS grids.

 - 🌿 **Nature-Fueled Creativity**
 - 🎯 **Focus**: React · Tailwind · TypeScript · AWS · Firebase